pwa-builder/PWABuilder/apps/blog/src/posts/data-insights-on-PWAs/data-insights.md

 Every day, [PWABuilder](https://pwabuilder.com/) analyzes thousands of PWAs.
 We use this data to learn from you, the developers, about all the current trends in PWAs based on the kind of PWAs you create.
 In this article, we present some data and insights gathered from a 3-month snapshot of our analytics (Aug 2023 – Oct 2023).
 During this period, we recorded a total of 10,640 unique URLs that went through the flow of PWABuilder.
 That’s a PWA data mine right there!
 Manifests and service workers are the heart and soul of a PWA.
 They distinguish your PWA from being just another website.
-Manifests define how your PWA looks and behaves when installed on a device.
-Service workers are essentially JavaScript workers that run in the background and are used for features like notifications, offline support, background sync, and many more.
+A [manifest](https://docs.pwabuilder.com/#/home/pwa-intro?id=web-app-manifests) defines how your PWA looks and behaves when installed on a device.
+[Service workers](https://docs.pwabuilder.com/#/home/sw-intro) are essentially JavaScript workers that run in the background and are used for features like notifications, offline support, background sync, and many more.
 They can also be used just to fetch data from APIs for the website or pretty much hold any logic that needs to run on the site.

-Learn more about [manifests](https://docs.pwabuilder.com/#/home/pwa-intro?id=web-app-manifests) and [service workers](https://docs.pwabuilder.com/#/home/sw-intro) from our documentation.

 ## Service Worker Analysis